Alarmod/MRI_MedicalAnalysis/yolo_8_segment_brain_ischemia_msk/README.md

 (must be stored to _datasets_ folder and unpacked)

-5. Configure settings.yaml (internal settings file of the _ultralytics_ library) if You already use Ultralytics in other projects
+5. Configure _settings.yaml_ (internal settings file of the Ultralytics library) if You already use Ultralytics in other projects
 ```
 datasets_dir: [Path to _yolo_8_segment_brain_ischemia_msk/datasets_ folder]
 weights_dir: weights